-Over the past few years, Gainesville, Florida, has established a notable reputation as a thriving hub for tech and engineering entrepreneurs.
+Over the past few years, Gainesville, Florida, has established a notable reputation as a thriving hub for both young and experienced entrepreneurs.

-Numerous tech and engineering professionals are settling down in Gainesville to work at, or quite frequently start up, businesses in these industries, causing their influence on the local economy and job market to increase rapidly.
+Numerous tech and engineering professionals are choosing to settle down in Gainesville to work at—or quite often, start up—companies within these industries, causing their influence on the regional economy and job market to increase rapidly.
 Opportunities are also abound for new and prospective homeowners in Alachua County.

-There are several reasons Gainesville has become such a magnet for tech and engineering entrepreneurs, according to an article in Florida Trend.
-As Augi Lye, who started ToneRite and Trendy Entertainment states, “All top tech hubs have a large number of intelligent people and a high population density, just like Gainesville.”
+There are several reasons Gainesville has become such a magnet for tech and engineering entrepreneurs.
+As Augi Lye, who started ToneRite and Trendy Entertainment, states, “All top tech hubs have a large number of intelligent people and a high population density, just like Gainesville.”

-Other factors that contribute to creating a welcoming environment for entrepreneurs in tech and engineering are the accessibility of venture capital and the low cost of living in the area.
-While Gainesville doesn’t yet have the influence and status of Silicon Valley, “our ability to attract outside and local investors is rapidly rising,” Lye states.
-However, your income—even if it’s modest—goes a lot further in the central Florida market than it does in California’s famous tech hub.
-That means you will not only find a rewarding career in Gainesville but also be able to afford a comfortable and gratifying lifestyle for both you and your family.
+Other factors that contribute to the welcoming environment for entrepreneurs in tech and engineering in Alachua County are the accessibility of venture capital and the low cost of living.
+While this area has not yet achieved the influence and status of Silicon Valley, Gainesville startups are able to attract both local and outside investors.
+Plus, your income—even if it’s modest—goes a lot further in the central Florida market than it does in California’s famous tech hub.
+That means you will not only find a rewarding career in Gainesville, but you will also be able to afford a comfortable and gratifying lifestyle for both you and your family.

-Finally, Gainesville has cultivated an attractive business climate, thanks to efforts from local officials, community leaders, and educators.
+Additionally, Gainesville has cultivated an attractive business climate, thanks to efforts from local officials, community leaders and educators.
 There are currently more than 80 companies in the Gainesville Innovation District (GID), with additional office space available if you are wanting to start your own business.
-On top of accessible and convenient office space, there are dozens of restaurants and coffee shops close by to the Innovation District, making it a great place to work.
+On top of accessible and convenient office space, there are dozens of restaurants and coffee shops near the Innovation District, making it a great place to work.

-Collectively, these various factors are compelling more graduates from the University of Florida and other higher-education institutions to stick around, as well as drawing in professionals of all ages from around the state and nation to contribute to the spirit of innovation that’s blazing in Gainesville.
+Collectively, these various factors are compelling more graduates from the University of Florida and other higher-education institutions to stick around, while also drawing in professionals of all ages from around the state and nation to contribute to the spirit of innovation that’s blazing in Gainesville.
 Speaking of the Gators, the university's Department of Electrical & Computer Engineering, or UF ECE, is regularly equipping a fresh class of young learners with cutting-edge knowledge and skill sets, ensuring the Gainesville tech scene is sustained by a steady stream of bright, young professionals.

-While Gainesville has become known as a sort of incubator for entrepreneurial startups, there is also a myriad of established tech and engineering companies where you can pour your talents into a rewarding career.
-If you're considering a move to Alachua County, here is a look at some of the major tech and engineering companies in Gainesville, Florida, that are currently hiring for a variety of tech and engineering positions:
+While Gainesville has become known as a sort of incubator for entrepreneurial startups, there is also a myriad of established tech and engineering companies where you can pour your talent and time into a rewarding career.
+If you're considering a move to Alachua County, here is a look at some major tech and engineering companies in Gainesville, Florida, that are currently hiring for a variety of desirable positions:

 3. Jacobs Engineering Group

-Jacobs Engineering Group, an international technical professional services firm, has an office in Gainesville that is hiring for professionals in numerous disciplines.
+Jacobs Engineering Group, an international technical professional services firm, has an office in Gainesville that is currently hiring for professionals in numerous disciplines, such as engineering.
 Jacobs provides technical, professional and construction services, as well as scientific and specialty consulting, on a global scale.
-They work with a wide range of clients globally including companies, organizations, and government agencies.
+They work with a wide range of clients, including companies, organizations and government agencies.
 At Jacobs, innovators are seeking solutions to some of the country's most pressing issues: affordable energy, environmental pollution, economic growth, clean water, and other social and environmental challenges.
 The company has experienced significant growth over the past few years and established itself as a thought-leader in the industry.

 Affiliated Engineers Inc. (AEI) has openings for electrical project engineers, mechanical engineers, and other positions at its Gainesville office.
 AEI encompasses a collaborative community of about 650 creative professionals who plan, design and deliver systems for organizations that contribute to a sustainable future in healthcare, science and technology, energy and utilities, and more.

-Exatech Inc., a Gainesville-based medical equipment supplier, is on the lookout for innovative leaders who share the same passion as surgeons: helping patients improve their quality of life and regain their independence.
+Exactech Inc., a Gainesville-based medical equipment supplier, is on the lookout for innovative leaders who share the same passion as surgeons: helping patients improve their quality of life and regain their independence.
 The company pursues this mission through high-quality products, education and innovative ideas, while often acting as a pioneer in the industry.
-Exactech frequently has job openings in multiple areas, including engineering and development.
-However, you can also find clerical, administrative, and executive positions with the tech company.
+Exactech frequently has job openings in engineering and development, although you also can find clerical, administrative, and executive positions with the tech company.

 Working and Living in Gainesville, Florida

-Gainesville, Florida, supports growth of the tech and engineering industries not only through its warm business climate and healthy job market, but also by being an inviting place where you can thrive professionally and personally.
-When you’re not working, you will enjoy Alachua County’s natural, cultural, and recreational amenities, as well as its plethora of dining, shopping, and entertainment offerings.
-If you’re looking to start or continue your career in Gainesville, contact Robinson Renovation & Custom Homes to find out if building a custom home is the right option to get you established in the area.
+Gainesville supports the growth of the tech and engineering industries not only through its warm business climate and healthy job market, but also by being a place where you can thrive professionally and personally.
+When you’re not working, you will enjoy Alachua County’s natural, cultural and recreational amenities, as well as its plethora of dining, shopping and entertainment offerings.
+Whether you are planning to start or continue your career in Gainesville, contact Robinson Renovation & Custom Homes to find out if building a custom home is the right option to get you established in the area.